 They cost a little bit more than the traditional sew-on frames, but the saving of time and fiddling makes them completely worth it!

-I have been trying out an Easy Clip Frame for over a year and now feel I can recommend them to my customers.
+I have been using Easy Clip Frames for many years and am confident in recommending them to my customers.

 The 12 inch frame is just right for small – middle-sized canvases.
 You can trim a little off the canvas at the sides only, but it should be at least 10 inches deep for these frames, to give you room to attach the canvas and to work comfortably at the top and bottom.

 The 24 inch frame is for the largest of canvases.
-It is essential for those of course, or if your stitching technique involves resting the frame on the arm of your chair. but on the whole I prefer the convenience of the 18 or 21 inch frames..
+It is essential for those of course, or if your stitching technique involves resting the frame on the arm of your chair. but on the whole I prefer the convenience of the 18 inch frames.

 If you would like to discuss tapestry frames, I am always happy to help.